Paul Hardwick

 His practice covers:

-• Governance: Advising trustees, protectors and other fiduciaries on good governance practices.
-He also advises directors of private and public companies on matters of corporate governance.
-He has a particular focus on family-owned businesses and how to divide control between owners, officeholders and other fiduciaries.
+• Governance: Advising trustees and protectors on good governance practices and directors of private and public companies on matters of corporate governance.
+He has a particular focus on family-owned businesses and how to divide control between owners, officeholders and other stakeholders.

-• Succession planning: Advising both UK and non-UK based clients on how to put in place successful succession plans.
+• Succession: Advising clients on how to put in place successful global succession plans.
 He assists trustees, directors and family offices in how to implement them.

-• Tax: Advising on UK tax issues involving non-UK resident trusts and other structures.
+• Tax: Advising on UK tax issues involving non-UK resident trusts and other structures as well as the interaction of the UK tax regime with other tax regimes (such as the US).
 He assists taxpayers and fellow professionals with the conduct of HMRC investigations.

 Paul was named a Rising Star in The Legal 500 2024 directory for Private Client - Personal Tax, Trusts and Probate.